Adnan Kanurić

-Adnan Kanurić (born 8 August 2000) is a professional football goalkeeper who plays for Oxford City on loan from Premier League club Nottingham Forest.
+Adnan Kanurić (born 8 August 2000) is a professional footballer who plays as a goalkeeper for Austrian club Austria Klagenfurt.
 Born in Austria, he has represented Bosnia and Herzegovina at several youth international levels up to the under-21s.

 Club career

 Stoke City

 Kanurić joined Stoke City in August 2018.
-On 3 November 2019, he was loaned out to Grantham Town for the rest of the season.
-Kanurić played 9 games in total for the club before the deal was terminated in early 2020.
+On 3 November 2019, he was loaned out to Grantham Town for two months.
+Kanurić played nine games in total for the club before the deal was terminated to allow a free transfer in early 2020.

 iClinic Sereď

 On 7 February 2020, Fortuna Liga club iClinic Sereď confirmed the signing of Kanurić on a deal until summer 2022.
 He made his Fortuna Liga debut for Sereď against Ružomberok on 15 February 2020.

 Sarajevo

 In October 2020, Kanurić joined Bosnian Premier League club Sarajevo.